danludwig/tripod/readme.md

 2. Command Query Responsibility Segregation: CQRS is at the very heart of Tripod's architecture.
 Commands and queries are the messaging mechanisms between users and business code.
 User wants to see data?
 Query.
 User wants to affect data?
 Command.
 It's that simple.

 3. Dependency Inversion Principle.
-Okay, I know I've already mentioned this one in the other #3, but it is a pivotal part of the Tripod architecture.
+Okay, I know I've already mentioned this one in the previous #3 above, but it is a pivotal part of the Tripod architecture.
 Even if you are already using an IoC container, you may be interested to see how Tripod uses it.

 Finally, Tripod helps me avoid common pitfalls and other frustrating "anti-patterns":